DizzyMistry/Example-Code/README.md

 # Example-Code
 Code I worked on when helping develop a game.
-The game was developed in the unity engine and used c#
+The game was developed in the unity engine and used C#.